WITH US

 Logue Law

-If you or a loved one has been charged with harassment, you need a lawyer who understands the ins and outs of the court system and who is not afraid to do what is needed to win your case.
-Sean Logue and his associates at Logue Law have the experience, strength, and understanding you need.
-Give them a call at (412) 612-2210, or online here.
+If you or a loved one is facing harassment charges, you need a Pittsburgh criminal lawyer who comprehends the intricacies of the legal system and is unafraid to fight for your case.
+Sean Logue and his associates at Logue Law possess the experience, tenacity, and empathy required.
+Give them a call at 844.PITT.DUI, or contact them online here.
 Initial consultations are free.
-Logue Law serves Pittsburgh, PA, as well as West Virginia and Ohio.
+Logue Law serves Pittsburgh, in addition to West Virginia and Ohio.